mjknj18/Pharmaceutical-Treatment-Result-Analysis/README.md

 ## Disclaimer

-The baseline data used for this analysis was provided by a third party source and its accuracy in relation to actual cancer pharmaceutical drug testing data is unknown.
+The baseline data used for this analysis was provided by a third party source and its accuracy in relation to actual pharmaceutical cancer treatment data is unknown.